-3.4.1 Pressure calculation
+3.4.1 Pressure Calculation

-It shall be demonstrated by calculation that the pressure immediately downstream of the hydrant inlet check valve ( $P_i = 1000 \text{ kPa}$ ) is adequate to meet the pressure required at every hydrant outlet, using the calculation methodology outlined in 6.5.
+It shall be demonstrated by calculation that with the pressure immediately downstream of the hydrant inlet check valve ($P_I=1000$ kPa,) is adequate to meet the pressure required at every hydrant outlet, using the calculation methodology outlined in 6.5.

-If an inlet pressure of 1000 kPa immediately downstream of the hydrant inlet check valve is inadequate to meet the pressure required at every hydrant outlet, one or more booster pumps shall be provided in accordance with 3.4.2.
+If an inlet pressure of 1000 kPa immediately downstream of the hydrant inlet check valve is inadequate to meet the pressure required at every hydrant outlet one or more booster pumps shall be provided in accordance with 3.4.2.

-Where pumps supply a combined sprinkler-and-hydrant system as described in Appendix B, they shall be sized for simultaneous hydrant and sprinkler flows.
+Where the pumps are provided to supply a combined sprinkler and hydrant system as described in Appendix A, the pumps shall be sized for simultaneous hydrant and sprinkler flows.